Effects of Bath Salts Use: Short-Term, Long-Term, Side Effects, and Treatment

 In addition to the effects desired by abusers, there are many serious side effects associated with the use of bath salts.
-These can impact a person starting with the first time they take the drug, and it does not need to be used for a long period of time or in high doses before negative side effects occur.
+These can impact a person starting the first time they take the drug, and bath salts do not need to be used for a long period of time or in high doses before negative side effects occur.
 Some adverse effects are dangerous and may result in death if they are not treated.

 - Increased heart rate.

 - High blood pressure.